bext1a/SharedMedia_Bextia/README.md

 ## Main Features:

-- **Custom Status Bars**: Two carefully selected status bar textures designed to harmonize with dark-themed user interfaces (UI).
-- **Exclusive Fonts**: Elegant and stylized fonts for enhancing the look and feel of your interface.
-- **AI-generated Audio (in Spanish)**: Sound files generated using AI, available in Spanish, which can be used as alerts or to add an immersive atmosphere to your UI.

-## Screenshots:

-### Status Bars
+### Custom Status Bars
-Two status bars designed to match the aesthetics of a dark-themed UI, perfect for those who prefer a sleek, minimalistic interface.
+Two carefully selected status bar textures designed to harmonize with dark-themed user interfaces (UI), perfect for those who prefer a sleek, minimalistic look.

 *(Place an example image of your custom status bars here)*

-### Fonts
+### Exclusive Fonts
-Unique fonts that elevate the visual appearance of your UI, providing a polished and immersive experience.
+Unique, elegant, and stylized fonts that elevate the visual appearance of your UI, providing a polished and immersive experience.

 *(Place an example image showcasing your fonts here)*

-## Sound Assets:
+### AI-generated Audio (in Spanish)
+Sound files generated using AI, available in Spanish, which can be used as alerts or to add an immersive atmosphere to your UI.

 | **Sound File**            | **Description**                     |
 |---------------------------|-------------------------------------|